Voting underway in Singapore as its long-ruling party seeks a bigger win

 “This election is couched as a test of the support for the leadership of PM Lawrence Wong but it also will reflect how politics in Singapore are changing, namely an embrace of alternative voices and a younger generation seeing the PAP” under a younger leader, Southeast Asia political expert Bridget Welsh said.

-Wong, 52, succeeded Lee Hsien Loong, who stepped down a year ago after two decades at the helm.
-Lee remained in the Cabinet as a senior minister.
-But his retirement as premier ended a family dynasty started by his father, Lee Kuan Yew, Singapore's first leader, who built the former colonial backwater into one of the world's richest nations during 31 years in office.
+Wong, 52, succeeded Lee Hsien Loong to become the city-state's fourth leader.
+Lee stepped down in May 2024 after two decades at the helm but remained in the Cabinet as a senior minister.
+His retirement as premier ended a family dynasty started by his father, Lee Kuan Yew, Singapore's first leader, who built the former colonial backwater into one of the world's richest nations during 31 years in office.

+The Election Department said turnout at more than 1,200 voting stations was about 48% at midday.
+Voting ends at 8.p.m., with the outcome to be known in the early hours of Sunday.

-The PAP is seen as a beacon of stability and prosperity, but Singapore’s reputation for tight government control and the rising cost of living in one of the world’s most expensive cities also has led to growing unhappiness, especially among younger voters.
+The PAP is seen as a beacon of stability and prosperity, but its government-knows-best stance and the rising cost of living in one of the world’s most expensive cities also has led to growing unhappiness, especially among younger voters.
 Widening income disparity, increasingly unaffordable housing, overcrowding and restrictions on free speech have loosened the PAP’s grip on power.

 The PAP’s share of the popular vote slipped to a near-record low of 61% in 2020 elections, down from nearly 70% in 2015.
 Although it kept 83 out of 93 parliamentary sets, the opposition gained grounds with a record 10 seats.